 *Difficult to Access Fires (Tunnels, Bridges, Parking Garages, Marinas, Elevated Platforms)

-NEW *Murphy's Law, Mind Triggering, Forecasting: The "HERCULES" Method
+*Murphy's Law, Mind Triggering, Forecasting: The "HERCULES" Method

 Brian Butler and Danny Stratton present, "Improvise, Adapt, Overcome Punishing Fires in Basements and Attics from the Foundation to the Ridge Pole"